huy-js/azure-udacity-project-2/README.md

 ## CLEANING OUT

-* delete the resource group of your webapp created.
+* Delete the resource group of your app service created.

-> At portal enter to your webapp service , locate the resource group.
-> Go to that resource group and delete it.
-> Wait for the notification of deletion .
-> can close of the Azure portal

 ## Future Enhancements

 * Adding more test cases.
 * Creating a UI for making predictions.
 * Using Github Actions instead of Azure pipelines.
-* Run the app on Kubernetes cluster

 ## YouTube Demo